 “Look at this,” she pointed to the holographic screen in the air.

-Liz and Nikki both read the information for a moment before Liz hit her communication link at her ear.
+Liz and Nikki both read the information for a moment before Liz hit the communication link at her ear.

 “Aunt Will?” she asked.

 After a few seconds Willow’s voice came over, “Did you find something, I hope?”

 “Maybe.
 Could someone use magic to make the earth move, like an earthquake or a volcano?
 I mean, can they change the landscape somehow?”

 There was a pause for a moment, and then Willow cleared her throat.
 “For someone with as much magic in them as Karim, yes.”

 “I think Roberts here found out how Karim’s going to do it.
 Can you organize a conference in the meeting room in ten?
 I know it’s short notice, but –”